- any of numerous broad, flat bugs of the family Pentatomidae, that emit a disagreeable odor.

-Were you the subject of a coolly looking though horrific scene in a monster movie watching under skin bumps slowly rolling, crawling from your buttocks toward your brain?
-No.
+Were you the subject of a coolly looking though horrific scene in a monster movie watching under skin bumps slowly rolling, crawling from your brain to your buttocks?

-Do you have any weird ass (?) entomological predilections you should never, EVER, mention out loud in any company, mixed or not, if so?
-No.
+Do you have any weird ass entomological predilections you should never, EVER, mention out loud in any company, mixed or not, if so?

 Then, continuing to detective, I thought of other places that a Stink Bug could have fallen from to between my heels instead of out of what was just too much to consider.

-Light bulb! (save my thoughts light bulb … please).
+Then, light bulb! (save my thoughts light bulb please).

-I had just put on a long sleeve shirt that was laying on the futon from the Saturday before’s laundry and had been for almost a week (my futon is kind of like a dresser, just minus the folding, the drawers and the picture frames, my actual dresser envious of the use and attention).
+I had just put on a long sleeve T-shirt that was laying on the futon from the Saturday before’s laundry and had been for almost a week (my futon is kind of like a dresser, just minus the folding, the drawers and the picture frames, with my actual dresser envious of the use and attention).
 Yeah, that’s it I thought.
 That’s the ticket.
-It must have just fallen from the inside of my long sleeved shirt I kept thoughting.
+It must have just fallen from the inside of my long sleeved T-shirt I kept thoughting.

 I went with that.